PC-Admin/matrix-moderation-tool/README.md

 - Timestamp for when illegal material was accessed
 - Description of report format and contents (to guide the reader)
 - Summary of key information
+- Collect state event dumps of recently read rooms as well (as they may have looked at other suss rooms recently)
-3) Have recommended rdlist function return a list of offending accounts and the tags they accessed
+3) Have recommended rdlist function:
+- return a list of offending accounts and the tags they accessed (for creating incident_dict's)
+- add the shadowban function to prevent members alerting others after mass shutdowns
 4) Only email reportID in incident report?
 5) Add a room report function to create a properly formatted report for rdlist
 6) Skip already shutdown rooms for speeding up rdlist blocking